As more and more startups emerge with a shoestring budget and limited resources, telecommuting is on the rise.

 So, when you’re faced with a power out or your employees don’t answer you in instants on Skype, don’t always assume the worst.
 Think about whether they are hitting targets or not and how valuable they are to the company.
 Remember that trust is a two-way street.
 You want your employees to trust in you and the growth of your company, as well.
 Just because they work from home, doesn’t mean the job is less valuable.

 “We always tell our employees that there is plenty of room for growth with us.
-We offer long term positions and job security.
+We offer long-term positions and job security.
 If they work hard and offer ideas, they will be valued and promoted,” says Hopwood.

 Keep your employees accountable for their tasks and let every team member know where they stand.
-Whichever platform you prefer to use, try to get all your team members to see targets and the status of a project form one place.
+Whichever platform you prefer to use, try to get all your team members to see targets and the status of a project from one place.
 When everyone can see that a project is being held up because of a certain employee, you can detect where the weak link is.
 This gives you a chance to correct the pattern.

 Is it because you’re asking too much of this employee, or because they aren’t up to the job?
 Being held accountable for tasks makes people more motivated to do them.
 You get to see results and the whole company works more efficiently.

 Yes, working remotely is different from getting everyone together around a meeting room table.
 But, if you make sure you nip any misunderstandings in the bud before they start, place emphasis on important communication and create an environment of trust, your company can be the very model of efficiency.
-Get more work done with lower costs.
+Get more work done at lower costs.
 Win-win.

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation in writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.